The Shot (by bonanzagirl)

 The Shot

-I found my cheek pressed to the sandy ground, and wilted leaves rustled and whispered before my eyes.
-Concentrating on the faint brown, I tried to understand what had happened and why the sun was setting so fast.
-First, the edges of my vision turned light gray, then to a menacing dark gray the color of heavy, rain-soaked storm clouds in the fall.
-My sight narrowed to a tiny dotand then nothing.
-Deep, calm, peaceful blackness, soft as velvet, enveloped me, and with a sigh, I let go.
+Darkness rushed in.
+Was the sun already setting?
+The edges of my vision turned to a menacing dark gray, the color of heavy, rain-soaked storm clouds in the fall.
+Then my sight narrowed to a tiny dotand then nothing.
+Calm, peaceful blackness, soft as velvet, enveloped me, and with a deep sigh, I let go.

-“Watch his shoulder, Candy!”
+“Watch his shoulder, Candy!” someone said.

 “We’d better be quick.
 He’s bleedin’ a lot!”

-The world swayed dizzyingly as they lifted and carried me.
-And oh, the pain!
-Underneath my back now was a hard wooden surface.
-I wanted to open my eyes and look around, but I couldn’t move my eyelids or even a finger.
-Had I been paralyzed?
-I’d heard of people being trapped in their motionless bodies, only able to communicate through blinking, but I couldn’t even do that.
+They placed me on a hard wooden surface.
+I wanted to pry my eyes open, take a look around, but I couldn’t move a lid or even a finger.
+Was I paralyzed?
+I’d heard of folks trapped in their own bodies, only able to blink for words, but I couldn’t even do that.

 Thanks, Hoss!

 “I’m more likely to kill him if we go slowly.
 His jacket’s soaked with blood!”
+Candy hollered back.

 Bad time to argue.